thepoly/docs/Constitution.md

 ## Section X: Policies, Rules, and Bylaws

-1. _The Polytechnic_ shall be published weekly, except during Institute holiday and examination periods, at the discretion of the voting members.
+1. _The Polytechnic_ shall be published online each week, except during Institute holiday and examination periods, at the discretion of the voting members.
 Special issues may also be published at any time at the discretion of the editorial board or editor in chief.

 1. Bylaws shall be drafted as deemed necessary by the voting constituency.
 By-laws go into effect after they are passed by a two-thirds vote of a voting constituency quorum, so long as they are not in conflict with this constitution.